 Method of Payment

-Payments made via Stripe or PayPal will be in accordance with clause 5.
+Payments made via Stripe will be in accordance with clause 5.
 All invoices are due and payable within 7 days of being issued.
 The invoice will specify instructions for the payment of Charges.

 LEGAL TERMS AND CONDITIONS